How to Fix a Buckled Wood Floor: Dry It Out or Replace It?

 Preventing Future Buckling

 Wood floors need controlled humidity to stay flat.
 Too much moisture makes wood expand.
 Not enough moisture makes wood shrink.
 Use a humidifier in winter to add moisture.
 In summer, use a dehumidifier to remove excess moisture.
-Keep humidity levels between 30% and 50%.
-This range is ideal for wood floors.
+Keep humidity levels between 30% and 50% as recommended by the National Wood Flooring Association — this range is what most wood floor warranties assume you’ll maintain.
 Check humidity with a hygrometer.

 Clean spills right away to prevent water damage.
 Sweep or vacuum your floor often to remove dirt.
-Dirt can scratch and damage the wood.
+Dirt can scratch and damage the wood — see our guide to fixing scratches in a wood floor or our guide to removing scuff marks if either has already happened — those are cosmetic fixes, separate from the moisture repair covered here.
 Use mats at entryways to catch dirt and water.
-Don’t use wet mops.
-They add too much water to the wood.
-Check for leaks around doors and windows.
-Fix leaks fast to avoid floor damage.
+Don’t use wet mops — they add too much water to the wood.
+Check for leaks around doors and windows and fix them fast to avoid floor damage.
+If you’re installing new flooring over a concrete slab, moisture control matters even more before the first board goes down — our guide to installing wood floor on concrete covers the vapor barrier step this article assumes is already in place.

 When To Call A Professional